nobias-fht/advanced-scripting/docs/index.md

+---
+tags:
+  - intro
+---
 # Advanced scripting with Fiji

 In this course, we introduce the fundamentals of scripting in Fiji.
-It is the support for a two-day course given at Human Technopole, the third day being focused on personal projects.
+It is the support for a two-day course given at Human Technopole, the third day being focused on personal projects. :open_book:

 The course assumes familiarity with Fiji and no coding experience.

-## Course structure

 ### First day

-- Installation
+- Warm welcome :sun:
-- Refresher (variables, arrays, loops, script, etc.)
+- Introduction to scripting :tropical_drink:
-- Advanced macro (batch processing, simple UI etc.)
+- Advanced scripting :fire:

 ### Second day

-- Exploring pipelines
+- Building pipelines :rocket:

+Are you ready?
+Let's learn some stuff. :woman_climbing:

 !!!Note
     As with any programming language it is more important to understand the